The LS Rating

 LSs work in offices, post offices, shore-based warehouses, air cargo terminals at naval air stations and in storerooms aboard ships.
 While they work closely with other people, their tasks usually require independent decisions.
 The diverse working locations associated with this rating provide an excellent opportunity for learning a wide range of inventory database management, financial management, procurement, and warehouse management skills.
 LSs work aboard all types of ships and shore bases throughout the Navy.
-LS ASVAB Test requirements.
+LS ASVAB Test requirement.

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associate's degree categories for courses taken in this rating on office machines and general clerical procedures.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associates degree categories for courses taken in this rating on office machines and general clerical procedures.

 Date Page Modified: November 16, 2017.